iaincollins/icarus/README.md

 ## Development (cross platform)

 You can run ICARUS Terminal in development mode by starting the service with the web interface alongside it.
-Both must be running at the same time.
-You can use this to do feature development on any platform (e.g. Windows, Mac, Linux).
+Both must be running at the same time for the interface to be accessible.
+You should start the web inteface first to avoid the service halting because it cannot find the web UI.

-All you need installed is Node.js and ideally some save game data.
+All you need installed is Node.js and ideally have configured a `.env` file to point to some save game data.

 * `npm run dev:web` start the web interface (has hot reloading)
 * `npm run dev:service` start the service (does not have hot reloading)